tangfeng-648/meta-agl-dev/meta-agl-devel.md

 The following list provides a summary of these sub-layers:

-* `meta-agl-telemetry`: Provides a small proof-of-concept for an AGL image for telemetry use-cases.
+* `meta-agl-telemetry`: Provides the smallest AGL image.
   The image is designed to be used when a device requires restricted scope of responsibilites (e.g. collecting vehicle telemetry).

 * `meta-audio-4a-framework`: A collection of recipes used for the first integration of 4A (i.e. Advanced AGL Audio Architecture).